 Pensions for non-agreement employees of the Company and the Railroad are provided chiefly through the Pension Plan for Salaried Employees of Union Pacific Corporation and Affiliates (Basic Plan) and the Supplemental Pension Plan for Officers and Managers of Union Pacific Corporation and Affiliates (Supplemental Plan).
-The amount of the annual pension benefit from both Plans is based upon average annual compensation for the 36 consecutive months of highest regular compensation (including up to three EIP awards within the 36-month period) within the 120-month period immediately preceding retirement (final average earnings).
+The amount of the annual pension benefit from both Plans is based upon average compensation for the 36 consecutive months of highest regular compensation (including up to three EIP awards within the 36-month period) within the 120-month period immediately preceding retirement (final average earnings).

 The Supplemental Plan is an unfunded non-contributory plan which provides, unlike the Basic Plan, for the grant of additional years of service and deemed age to officers or supervisors, for the inclusion of earnings in excess of the limits contained in the Code and deferred incentive compensation in the calculation of final average earnings and for any benefit in excess of the limitations provided for under the Code.
 Messrs.
-Davidson, Evans, von Bernuth, Young and Duffy have accrued benefits under the Supplemental Plan.
-In January 2002, Mr. Evans was granted an additional six years of service under the Supplemental Plan.
+Davidson, Evans, Young, Duffy and von Bernuth have accrued benefits under the Supplemental Plan.

-The credited years of service and approximate annual final average earnings (as of February 28, 2002) for each of the five individuals named in the Summary Compensation Table under both Plans mentioned above are as follows: Mr. Davidson 40, \$3,219,000; Mr. Evans 14, \$1,478,000; Mr. von Bernuth 22, \$1,063,000, Mr. Young 23, \$684,000 and Mr. Duffy 28, \$701,000.
+The credited years of service and approximate annual final average earnings (as of February 28, 2003) for each of the five individuals named in the Summary Compensation Table under both Plans mentioned above are as follows: Mr. Davidson 40, \$4,225,000; Mr. Evans 15, \$1,807,000; Mr. Young 24, \$851,000; Mr. Duffy 29, \$854,000 and Mr. von Bernuth 23, \$1,137,000.